HariRamKrishna/HariRamKrishna.github.io/_posts/2018-02-04-welcome-to-tauseef-blog.markdown

 ---
 layout: post
-title:  "Welcome to my blog!"
+title:  "Welcome to my trashes!"
 date:   2022-01-22 21:28:15 +0700
 ---
 First of all, Thank you for stopping by.
-####  > "The artist exists because the world is not perfect." -Andrei Tarkovsky

 # Trashes are here...